-"How much real innovation have we had in this [testing] discipline that has actually stood the test of time?
-I argue that we've thrown most of it away" Agile and hybrid development are now ell established although many waterfall projects still happily co-exist.
-What is common to all is that today's fast-paced business environment demands an organisation's development process to be flexible and adaptable to changing needs.
+Agile and hybrid development is now well established, although many waterfall still happily coexist.
+What is common to all is that today's fastpaced business environment demands an organisation's development process to be flexible and adaptable to changing needs.